+Users

-Add/Edit User
+≗ emre ∔ Add New Us Add/Edit User

 Username:

 Password :

 Password(again) :

 is Admin:

-Permissions: • Read Only C Read/Write C Metrics Only
+Permissions: Read Only Read/Write Metrics Only

 Save

-r Username: Password : Password(again) : is Admin:

 To add a user to the system, specify the username, e-mail and password in the Add/Edit User part of the page.
 If the user to be added will have administrator privileges, select isAdmin checkbox.
 Permissions field has the following checkboxes: